harryarcamo/harryarcamo.github.io/index.md

 * Lab 5, Part 1

-    During the lab, I enjoyed seeing my program take user input and turn it into a real result.
-Printing the final answer makes the work feel rewarding because I can immediately see if I did everything correctly.
-Even small successes, like getting the right output, make me feel more confident.
+    During this lab, I enjoyed seeing my program take user input and turn it into a real result.
+Printing the final answer was satisfying because I could immediately see if everything was working the way I expected.
+Additionally, practicing how to implement multiple functions in a program was beneficial for me as it helped me understand how to break future programs into smaller, easier steps.
+Working with user input taught me how important it is to handle data carefully so the program doesn’t behave unexpectedly.
+Translating a long formula into code showed me how programming can solve problems that would be tedious to do by hand.

 * Lab 7, Part 1